Pandalism/pandalism.github.io/_posts/2020-06-27-i-impulse-bought-a-server.md

 ## A Classic

-First thing I thought was of the classic HP microservers, they always seemed like good bang for buck, and it had been many years since I last looked at them, surely the Gen10 releases would have gone down in price by now?
+First thing I thought was of the HP microservers, they always seemed like good bang for buck, and it had been many years since I last looked at them, surely the Gen10 releases would have gone down in price by now?

 Well...
-No. Not really, they were still +£400, +£600 if you wanted anything powerful, and after more research turns out that HP majorly messed up with this generation of microservers as they weren't really user-servicable, the AMD processors appeared anaemic (Opteron X3216) and were soldered on.
-The Gen10 Plus was a much better option, back to socketed intel processors and a fancy, yet still familar form factor.
+No. Not really, they were still +£400, +£600 if you wanted anything powerful, and after more research turns out that HP majorly messed up with this generation of microservers as they weren't really user-servicable, the AMD processors appeared anaemic (Opteron X3216, X3418, X3421) and were soldered on, with little to no upgradeability.
+The Gen10 Plus was a much better option, back to socketed intel processors and a slightly more compact, yet still familiar form factor.
 Nevertheless, being just released they are pretty expensive, [~£730 for the xeon version](https://www.ebuyer.com/964560-hpe-proliant-microserver-gen10-plus-performance-ultra-micro-tower-xeon-p18584-421).

 Well the old Gen8 would be dirt cheap then right?
-I remembered when ebuyer was practically giving them away with HPE cashback that ended up being (£120 for the basic unit)[{% page.assets %}/gen8_was_cheap.png].
+I remembered when ebuyer was practically giving them away with HPE cashback that ended up being (£120 for the basic unit)[post-assets/2020-06-27-i-impulse-bought-a-server/gen8_was_cheap.png].
 But no, somehow, maybe due to the colossal let down that was gen10, server hardware had somehow APPRECIATED IN VALUE!
 Now looking more like £270 for the base price, and some units selling for £350.
 Insane.

 {% include img.html assetsFolder=page.assets link='gen8_ebay.png' caption="Gen8 Microservers recently sold on Ebay" %}